buttercup/buttercup-desktop/README.md

 To begin developing features or bug-fixes for Buttercup Desktop, make sure that you first have Node v14 installed with a current version of NPM.

 Once cloned, make sure to install all dependencies: `npm install`.
-After that, open 2 terminals and run `npm run start:renderer` in one and `npm run start:main` in the other.
+After that, open 2 terminals and run `npm run start:build` on one, and then `npm run start:main` in the other.

 ### Contributing